 There’s only so much you can do to fight the heat, but that doesn’t mean you or your air conditioner have to take it lying down.
 A cool and comfortable home means staying on top of what your air conditioner needs, as well as monitoring habits, and avoiding activities that emit a lot of heat.
 The summers in California can be intense, but that doesn’t mean you have to fret.
 Here’s what you can do to stay safe and avoid the miserable heat.

-- Invest in a digital thermostat.
-It’s a common misnomer that if you keep your air conditioner running at the lowest of temperatures, that it’s the best way to stave off the heat.
+It’s a common misnomer that if you keep your air conditioner running at the lowest of temperatures, it’s the best way to stave off the heat.
 In reality, having your air conditioner constantly circulating a 60-degree temperature throughout your house will only overwork your ac unit.
 Keeping the room temperature at 77-78 degrees is still comfortable despite the sweltering heat outside, and it doesn’t overstress your air conditioner.
 Using a digital thermostat also helps to monitor your home’s room temperature throughout the day, and to adjust it accordingly.

-- Replace your air filter.
-Inside your air conditioner is an air filter which collects dust, allergens, and debris, that would otherwise be circulated throughout your house.
+Your air conditioner is an air filter that collects dust, allergens, and debris, that would otherwise be circulated throughout your house.
 Over time, those filters can collect enough dirt to clog the ventilation in your air conditioner.
 An ac unit that’s not properly ventilated will not only circulate dirty air, but it can eventually break down.
 To keep your air conditioner running and the air inside your house clean, it’s important to replace your air filter every 30-60 days.

-- Monitor your habits.
 Another important thing to remember is your daily habits.
 Several routine chores can emit a lot of heat such as using the dishwasher, oven, and dryer.
 If you can, avoid cooking inside and take shorter showers, as both activities contribute a lot of heat and humidity inside your home.
-Unplug any unused appliance, and try to keep your fridge and freezer full of food.
+Unplug any unused appliances, and try to keep your fridge and freezer full of food.
 Any electrical appliance in use will naturally generate some heat, so it’s best to monitor how and when you use these appliances.

-- Insulate your home.
 Whatever cool air you generate, you’ll want to keep that inside your house.
-A house that isn’t properly insulated, however, is prone to have air leaks which make it more difficult to stay cool and comfortable.
-Sealing leaky doors, windows, and air ducts mean more cool air is circulated where it needs to go.
+A house that isn’t properly insulated, however, is prone to air leaks which make it more difficult to stay cool and comfortable.
+Sealing leaky doors, windows, and air ducts means more cool air is circulated where it needs to go.
 Insulating your attics and installing attic vents will also help to keep the cold in and the heat out.